Salford HMO Fire Risk Assessments

 Jul 2, 2023 | Case Studies

-A fire risk assessment for an HMO (House in Multiple Occupation) is an important process to ensure the safety of the occupants and the property.
-Here are some key steps to consider when conducting a fire risk assessment for an HMO:
+A fire risk assessment for an HMO (House in Multiple Occupation) in Salford is an important process to ensure the safety of the occupants and the property.

 1. Identify the hazards: Start by identifying potential fire hazards within the HMO property.
 This may include faulty electrical wiring, overloaded sockets, improper use of portable heaters, smoking, cooking appliances, or flammable materials.